twinfacer/_dotfiles/README.md

   - Colorize all the things!
 Most usual terminal stuff (grep/ls/git/etc...) is colorized by default.
   - Mouse is aweful, so keybind as much as possible (see [this](#keybindings) for full reference).
   - Abuse __zsh__ autocomplete as much as possible.
 Wow, so less typing, so much fun stuff (I mean, eh, productivity)!
+  - Usefull toolbox of shell [functions](#functions) for any kind of common problems.
+  - Smart defaults, full custiomization.

 ### Keybindings:
 #### ZSH